sreedhar-shreyas/INFO6150-Assignment9/README.md

 4. **MongoDB Integration:**
    - Connect to a MongoDB database for storing user information.

-5. **Error Handling:**
+5. **Postman:**
-   - Implement proper error handling, providing meaningful messages in case of invalid requests.

-6. **Postman Testing:**
-   - Demonstrate API functionality using Postman for testing.
+   - Demonstrate API functionality using Postman for testing and running the application.

-7. **JWT (JSON Web Token) for Authentication:**
+6. **JWT (JSON Web Token) for Authentication:**
    - Include a basic JWT-based authentication system for user login.

-8. **Folder Organization:**
+7. **Folder Organization:**
-   - Organize project files into meaningful folders, such as routes, models, etc.
+   - Organized project files into folders, such as routes, models, api etc.

-Feel free to customize this list based on the specific functionalities and features of your project.
+08. **Card Layout with Map:**
+    - Utilize a card layout for displaying information.
+    - Implement the card layout using the map function for dynamic rendering.
+    - Display relevant information, such as user details, using the card layout.

+09. **React Components:**
+    - Use React for building components and managing the application's UI.
+    - Leverage state and props to handle component-level data and communication.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).